hrynevychroman/turbo-start/README.md

 # Turbo Template

+##  Important ‼️
+Delete `/.github/workflows/auto-sync.yml` file, it is used to sync this repo with organization one.

 ## Description 📖

 Turbo Template is a monorepo project structured using Turborepo and pnpm workspaces.
 It provides a scalable and modular architecture for building applications with Vue 3 and Nuxt 3, leveraging various libraries and utilities to enhance development efficiency and maintainability.